-This master requires an important work as well as being available for each module, but our goal is above all to offer a stimulating experience to each participant.
-Social events will be organized for each module and we also count on personal initiatives to suggest exciting activities.
+This master represents an important workload, however manageable, as well as being available for each module, but our goal is above all to offer a stimulating experience to each participant.

-The group project seems to be an important part of the Executive Master.
-Why is this so?
+Why is the group project such an important part of the Executive Master?

 The group project allows participants to concretely implement what they have learned on subjects that matter to them.
 These projects could be starting a new company, developing a new innovation for an existing company or a more « classical » strategic project (international expansion, acquisition, etc.).

 What market opportunities do graduates have at the end of the program?